Gregory and the Hawk: FatCat records

 In Your Dreams, Gregory and the Hawk's first full-length album, was self-released the following year with Mike McGuire and Susan Ambrose as the only other players.
 The album received many positive reviews but it was not until a show in Brooklyn that FatCat Records discovered her.
-Before Gregory and the Hawk was signed, Godreau had already sold 15,000 copies of her demos and full-length album, had 18 pages of cover versions on YouTube, and had several solo shows.
-As stated by FatCat Records, "[we] discovered our newest signing, Gregory and the Hawk, entirely by accident, whilst out one night at a bar in Brooklyn.
-An unknown band came on stage and Meredith Godreau began to sing, instantly stunning everyone in the room."
 A month later, she was in the studio recording her first FatCat single, "Ghost", and first album, Moenie and Kitchi, which were released in September and October 2008, respectively.

-In an interview with AU magazine, Godreau was asked about her work with FatCat Records and responded, "I wasn’t really aiming to be on a record label, but now that I am, there have been so many great people that I’ve met in the last couple of years because of it that I would never, ever say that I wouldn’t want to have that.
-I’m very glad about the people I’ve met, and not necessarily the technicalities of being on a label."
+In an interview with AU magazine, Godreau was asked about her work with FatCat Records and responded, "I wasn't really aiming to be on a record label, but now that I am, there have been so many great people that I've met in the last couple of years because of it that I would never, ever say that I wouldn't want to have that.
+I'm very glad about the people I've met, and not necessarily the technicalities of being on a label."

 Moenie and Kitchi

 In the recording of Moenie and Kitchi, many of the instruments were played by the album's producer, Adam Pierce (Mice Parade), with most vocals and guitars recorded simultaneously in just one take.
-Gregory and the Hawk took a three-continent tour for this album, taking in support slots for múm, The Album Leaf, Mice Parade, Frightened Rabbit, Asian Kung Fu Generation and other bands.
-"Moenie and Kitchi was not produced by me... and I really like[d] it, but it wasn’t very personal to me.
+Gregory and the Hawk took a three-continent tour for this album, taking in support slots for múm, The Album Leaf, Mice Parade, Frightened Rabbit, Asian Kung Fu Generation, and other bands.
+"Moenie and Kitchi was not produced by me... and I really like[d] it, but it wasn't very personal to me.
 I wrote the songs but I felt like it was not something I could have made on my own," Godreau told AU.
-Godreau decided to create her next album back in her own garage and studio.

 Leche

-Godreau worked on Leche in winter 2009, writing and self-recording, then taking her music to a team of friends, engineers and collaborators including Pierce, as well as Jeremy Backofen (Felice Brothers) and Rob Laakso (Amazing Baby, Diamond Nights, Mice Parade, Swirlies).
-Godreau wrote, "It turned out the idea behind the album was about traveling all around—both physically and psychologically—and observing many different places, people, and behaviors but always from a detached perspective, never directly involved.
-Traveling was a major influence on the album, as was personal change and growth."
+Godreau worked on Leche in winter 2009, writing and self-recording, then taking her music to engineers and collaborators including Pierce, as well as Jeremy Backofen (Felice Brothers) and Rob Laakso (Amazing Baby, Diamond Nights, Mice Parade, Swirlies).
 The album was released in Canada and the United States on November 9, 2010, and in the UK and Europe on November 15, 2010.